CERN/CAiMIRA/README.md

 ### Running the Calculator app in development mode

+This example describes how to run the calculator with the CERN-specific UI.
 In the root directory of the project:

 ```
 python -m cern_caimira.apps.calculator